mahmudstat/lectures/docs/02-prob.md

 What is the probability that in a leap year, there are 53 Fridays?

-> - In a leap year, there are 366 days, i.e, 52 weeks and 2 days.
+> - In a leap year, there are 366 days, i.e., 52 weeks and 2 days.
 In each week is a Fridays, so there are no less than 52 Fridays.
 The remaining two days could be:
 > - (Sat, Sun); (Sun, Mon); (Mon, Tue); (Tue, Wedn); (Wedn, Thu); (Thu, Fri); (Fri, Sat) = 7
 > - Total possible outcome = 7 and favorable outcomes = 2
 > - $P = \frac{2}{7}$